DHd-Verband/DHd-Abstracts-2020/README.md

 All the pre-processing scripts of all individual contributions will be available on GitHub soon.

-Scripts for the automatic upload and publication on Zenodo of all individual contributions: https://github.com/cceh/zenodup
+Scripts for the automatic upload and publication on Zenodo of all individual contributions: https://github.com/cceh/zenodup Scripts for the creation of individual PDF-files: https://github.com/PatrickHelling/DHd_BoA-separated

 # Documentation package_DHd2020.csv